mhasanmeet/SQL-Basic/002-about-sql/001-about-sql.md

-## SQL
+# SQL
-SQL stands for Structured Query Language, use in Relational Based Database like MySQL, SQL Server, Oracle, Postgres and others.
+SQL stands for Structured Query Language, which is used in Relational-Based Databases like MySQL, SQL Server, Oracle, Postgres, and others.

 ## What SQL can do?